kieranmillar/lem3edit/README.txt

 Use the left mouse button to select and place objects from the object bar.
 Click on objects in the level to select them, and then drag selected objects to move them.

+Drag with the right mouse button to scroll the view

 == Keys ========================================================================
 s             -- save level
 q             -- quit